n-serrette/esphome_rika_gsm/README.md

 # esphome_rika_gsm
-emulating rika gsm model with esphome
+Emulating rika gsm modem with esphome

+## WARNING

+This project is still in early development and has not been tested.